Warhol.SS: Biography

 Myles was born in Chicago c.
-1997, and moved to Atlanta at age 16.
+1997, and moved to Minneapolis at 10 before moving to Atlanta at age 16.
 In a 2020 interview with HipHopDX, he stated that he attended Western Illinois University for a degree in business marketing, but dropped out after one week to pursue rapping.
 He released his first song, "UNTITLED16", in 2015.
 He uses the moniker Warhol.SS, after artist Andy Warhol, with "SS" being an initialism for "Super Speed".

 In September 2017, his EP, Where's Warhol?, was released, and half of the songs landed on SoundCloud's "new and hot chart".
 Including "Pistons" at no. 20, "Chicago" at no. 34, and "Froze" at no. 41.
 Also in 2017, he went on tour with Thouxanbanfauni and UnoTheActivist.
 He also pitched for the 2019 XXL Freshman Class.

 In May 2018, Myles collaborated with Ski Mask the Slump God and Kid Trunks in the song "Not Legal".
 In 2019, he released his album Chest Pains, which contained features from Hoodrich Pablo Juan, Rico Nasty, and UnoTheActivist, with production being handled by Harry Fraud and Kenny Beats.

 In 2019, Myles was featured on Master Kato of Shoreline Mafia's single "Lick".
 He later was featured in the song "Mind Right" for the album Party Pack.
 Vol 2.

-In 2022, Myles released his album Where's Worhol 2, after four years without releasing an album.
+In 2022, Myles released his album Where's Warhol 2, after four years without releasing an album.